 Are you so wary of debt that you won’t look for external funding to grow your company?
 Do you still consider the banks to be the only real source of funding?

 A ‘yes’ answer to one or both of those questions is a sign that you could be hampering your company’s future growth prospects.
+(If you’d like to find out more about your strategic funding options, download a free report now by clicking here.)

 If you are hindering your company’s growth, you’re certainly not alone.
 Research conducted earlier this year revealed that 78% of the 500 UK businesses surveyed by specialist mutual financial services provider Wesleyan Bank were too wary of incurring debt to seek external funding.